rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 Git is version control software that you use at the command line to keep track of edits to your scientific codes over time.

 GitHub is an online repository hosting service where you can archive your scientific codes online.
 You can [create a free personal Github account](https://github.com/join) where you can archive your scientific codes into different "repositories" within your account.
-If you keep your Github repo's up to date, it also allows you to access your codes from anywhere.
+If you keep your Github repos up to date, it also allows you to access your codes from anywhere.

 Much of the workshop materials will be accessible through the workshop's GitHub repository at (repo address coming soon).